MatteoMonacis/Personal-Portfolio/README.md

  Welcome to my portfolio.

 On this page, I ordered the main projects I have worked on.
-The text presenting my personal portfolio has the following sections:
+The following readme text explaining the content of my personal portfolio has the following sections for each project:
+1. A brief description of the project
+2. The main tools used
-For each project, you will find a brief description, the technologies used, a link to the repository, and, in some cases, a demo video.
+3. A link to the repository and in some cases, a demo video.

 ## 1.Main project developed in my last working experience as a Data Engineer at Prestige Group srl: